florentdesmarets/Image-storage/README.md

 # Image-storage
-storage for image for all site i make
+storage of images for all Website i make